Friday July 31, 2015

 As one of the first alternative spaces in New York dedicated to presenting innovative, provocative work at the intersection of art and architecture, Storefront has accumulated an archive documenting its diverse and influential program of over 280 exhibitions and events dating from its founding in 1982.
 Featuring the work of 1,500+ architects, artists and designers, this material includes a collection of original artwork and over 115 cubic feet of proposals, correspondence, photographs, audio-visual media and publications that together constitute a unique and underrepresented collection of narratives in contemporary American design.

 The goal of Storefront’s Archive Project is to significantly improve stewardship of and public access to Storefront’s collections.
 By establishing this material as a public design resource, the project will position the archive as a platform for research and for ongoing programming and collaborative partnerships with other resonant collections and organizations.

-This project was made possible in part by a grant from the Documentary Heritage Program of the New York State Archives, a program of the State Education Department, the National Endowment for the Humanities (NEH) and the generous support of the Council on Library & Information Resources (CLIR), National Historical Publications and Records Commission (NHPRC), and the generous support of Storefront’s Board member, Mr. Robert M. Rubin.
+This project was made possible in part by a grant from the Documentary Heritage Program of the New York State Archives, a program of the State Education Department, the National Endowment for the Humanities (NEH), the Council on Library & Information Resources (CLIR), National Historical Publications and Records Commission (NHPRC), and the generous support of Storefront’s Board member, Mr. Robert M. Rubin.

 Storefront Archive is consist of three collections: